-3305 Introduction to Literary Analysis

-4 credits

-Critical methodology and vocabulary to do textual analyses in different literary genres.
-This course will familiarize students with

-major representative works of Spanish and Spanish American Literature.

-Prerequisite: SPA 2212 or permission of the instructor.

-Foreign Language and Humanities

 3306 Spanish Literature I

 4 credits

-The first half of a chronological study of Spanish literature.
+A chronological study of Spanish literature.
 Students will become familiar with the most important writers of the period.

-Prerequisite: SPA 3305 or permission of the instructor.
+Prerequisite: Spanish 3305 or permission of the instructor.

-Foreign Language and Humanities
+Foreign Language and Humanities.

 3307 Spanish Literature II

 4 credits

 The second half of a chronological study of Spanish literature.
 Students will become familiar with the most important writers of the period.

-Prerequisite: SPA 3306 or permission of the instructor.
+Prerequisite: Spanish 3306 or permission of the instructor.

-Foreign Language and Humanities
+Foreign Language and Humanities.

 3308 Spanish American Literature

+4 credits

 The first half of a chronological study of Latin American literature.
 Students will become familiar with the most important writers of the period.

-Prerequisite: SPA 3305 or permission of the instructor.
+Prerequisite: Spanish 3305 or permission of the instructor.

-Foreign Language and Humanities
+Foreign Language and Humanities.

 3310 Advanced Studies in Spanish

 4 credits

 A course designed for upper-class Spanish majors with a different topic dealing with aspects of the Hispanic literature or culture each semester.
 See course offerings under Spanish 4410.

-Prerequisites: Spanish 3301.
+Prerequisites: Spanish 3305.

 3320 Spanish/English Translation

 4 credits

 Practice in the art of rendering a text from one language to another using both literary and non-literary sources.

 Prerequisite: Spanish 2212 or permission of the instructor.

 3324 Composition & Conversation II

 4 credits

 An opportunity to improve speaking and writing skills prior to entering advanced level classes in Spanish.
 This course will review finer points of grammar at advanced level.
-Prerequisite: Spanish 2224 or permission of the instructor
+Prerequisite: Spanish 2224 or permission of the instructor.

-Foreign Language
+Foreign Language.

-4410 Advanced Studies in Spanish
+4410 Advanced Studies in Spanish 4 credit.

-4 credits

 A course designed for upper-class Spanish majors with a different topic dealing with aspects of the Hispanic literature or culture each semester.
 Course offerings include: Literatura medieval española; Teatro del Siglo de Oro; Cervantes; La Generación del 98; Teatro español del siglo XX; Novela/Cine de España; Literatura latinoamericana contemporánea.
 Prerequisites: Spanish 3301.

 2265; 3365; 4465 Special Topics in Spanish

 4 credits

 The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.
 Foreign Language.

 2295; 3395; 4495 Internships in Spanish

 0-4 credits

 Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.

 2298; 3398; 4498 Independent Studies in Spanish

 0-4 credits

 Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.

 FORENSIC SCIENCE

 No major is offered in this field.
 A minor in Forensic Studies is offered through the departments of Chemistry and Sociology.
-Contacts: Associate Professors Dundes (Sociology) and Wladkowski (Chemistry)
+Contacts: Associate Professors Dundes (Sociology) and Rosenthal (Chemistry).

-FORENSIC SCIENCE (28 hours)
+FORENSIC SCIENCE (28 HRS.)

 SOC 1104 Introduction to Global Societies

 SOC 2205 Criminology

 SOC 2206 Practical Applications in Law Enforcement

 SOC 3348 Legal Forensics

 GSC 1140 Introduction to Forensic Science

-CHE 1121 Essentials of General, Organic and Biochemistry or
+CHE 1121 Essentials of General, Organic

+and Biochemistry or

 CHE 1101 Introductory Chemistry I: Structure and Bonding or CHE appropriate course approved by the program directors

 BIO 1111 Principles of Biology I or BIO appropriate course approved by the program directors

 Recommended but not required ENG 3308 Writing in Law and Policy

 GENERAL SCIENCE

-Professors Alspach, Herlocker, Iglich, Pagonis, and R. Smith; Associate Professors Mian, Mitschler, and Wladkowski; Assistant Professors Marx and Nilsson; Lecturer M. Smith, Adjunct Lecturers Stempel and Toller.
+Professors Alspach, Iglich, Pagonis, and R. Smith; Associate Professors Marx, Mian, and Mitschler; Assistant Professors Marx and Nilsson; Lecturer M. Smith, Adjunct Lecturers Stempel and Toller.

 No major is offered in this field.

-General Science Course Descriptions (GSC)

-1111 Introductory Astronomy

-4 credits

-A study of the stars and stellar evolution, the solar systems, galaxies, and cosmology, with emphasis on contemporary topics.

-Natural Science and Mathematics.